hexfa/todo/README.md

 ---

 ## Contributing
-We welcome contributions from the community.
+I welcome contributions from the community.
 To contribute:

 1. Fork the repository.
 2. Create a feature or bug fix branch: